mroberti/artificial_galaxies/README.md

 # artificial_galaxies
 A tool to create an RPG/RTS type framework of a data-only galaxy complete with the ability to create civilizations, planets, stars, species, ships etc....works in plain Lua so you can port to your favorite Lua framework like Corona, Moai, Love, and more!

-Since I'm a Corona user, I'm including a Corona 'main.lua' that visualizes the data in cool ways, starmaps, territory borders, etc.
+Since I'm a Corona user, I'm including a Corona 'main.lua' that visualizes the data in cool ways, starmaps, territory borders, etc. The plain vanilla Lua implementation is called 'plain.lua'

 # LICENSE
 Artifical Galaxies